Skip to the main content.

 Indicate the kind of team player you are looking for.
 Share the company values that matter most to attract the applicants with core values that align with yours.

-Also consider how easy is it for applicants to apply.
+Also consider how easy it is for applicants to apply.
 The initial application stage is the perfect opportunity to impress with an engaging, straightforward and seamless process.
 After all, you want the prospect of joining your startup to be exciting, not uninspiring.

 Providing that your recruitment process is optimised, it should be much easier to shortlist promising candidates and invite them to attend an interview.